niupuhua1234/TRIMER/README.md

 # Welcome to TRIMER Library

 **TRIMER** is a package for building genome-scale integrated metabolic–regulatory models based on Bayesian network.
-TRIMER can be used for tasks such as knockout phenotypes and  knockout flux prediction.
+The integrated model can be used for tasks such as knockout phenotypes and  knockout flux prediction.

 ## Table of Contents